Were you injured in on someone else's property? Get the help of a Milwaukee slip and fall lawyer at Gruber Law Offices

 After serious slip and fall accident injuries , you need a dedicated legal team with knowledge, experience, and a history of success to represent you.

-If you have been hurt in a slip and fall accident that was someone else’s fault, contact our office for a free case consultation.
+If you have been hurt in a slip and fall accident that was someone else’s fault, contact our office for a free case consultation with a slip and fall attorney.

 Listed below are some general rules to help you decide whether someone else was at fault for your slip and fall injury: